 The RFP published The Real Free Press magazine, ÉHÉ-CATL, Witzend, original strips and reprints from some of the greatest strips, books, produced recordings, my movie Cosmic Comics, and imported comics, magazines, books, recordings; all definitely not only "underground".

 As many artists, especially musicians, had exclusive contracts for Europe with other publishers, at Olaf Stoop's request I established the Real Free Press International Foundation in Curaçao, Netherlands Antilles to publish and distribute those guys.
-In our age, the magazine would most likely be online, published on a good and cheap blog hosting site to save every penny.
-Magazines are definitely more affordable online but that wasn't a luxury at the time.

 The Real Free Press magazine was printed in tabloid size. #1 had 5 sheets, # 6 had 6 (20-24 pages).
 No color.
 Almost all issues were entirely hand-lettered by Olaf.
 As far as contents are concerned, it's a strange hodge-podge.
 Olaf himself was a guy with great sophistication, and at the same time incredibly naïve.
 The RFP carries articles pushing scientology, something Olaf would have been dead against, had he but known.
 He was a True Believer in Arthur Conan Doyle's notorious tales of Fairies and fell completely for the infamous Alternative 3 and Illuminati hoaxes.
 On the other hand, that's where I first found Sprague de Camp's wonderfully skeptical books on mysteries.